"A good hole is one that poses a question in the player’s mind the moment he gets to the tee to play it."

 Past the age of 18, he was faced with a choice between golf and study and chose study by enrolling in the Faculty of Architecture in Florence.

-In 2007 after graduating in Architecture he enters his father’s studio where opportunities to work on golf courses and restyling of existing courses begin, it is at this time that the two great passions Golf and Architecture meet.
+2007 after graduating in Architecture he enters his father’s studio where opportunities to work on the construction of golf courses and restyling of existing courses begin, it is at this time that the two great passions Golf and Architecture meet.
 The skills are recognized and in 2010 also begins a collaboration, which lasts to this day, with Arch.
 Alvise Rossi Fioravanti and Baldovino Dassù participating in various projects and restyling of courses.

-In 2013, he is a design consultant, in collaboration with Dr. Paolo Croce, for the expansion of the Casentino Golf Club from 9 to 18 holes.
+2013 is a design consultant, in collaboration with Dr. Paolo Croce, for the expansion of the Casentino Golf Club from 9 to 18 holes.

-In 2018 he began a collaboration with Arch.
+2018 begins collaboration with Arch.
 Jeremy Pern.

-In 2019, he was commissioned by the Italian Golf Federation as a technical consultant.
+2019 is commissioned by the Italian Golf Federation as a technical consultant.

-In 2022 Technical Economic Feasibility Project for the construction of a 9-hole Golf facility under the PNRR Sport and Social Inclusion on behalf of the Municipality of Grosseto.
+2022 Technical Economic Feasibility Project for the construction of a 9-hole Golf facility under the PNRR Sport and Social Inclusion on behalf of the Municipality of Grosseto.

 Umberto Franceschi